JetBrains/teamcity-documentation/topics/build-working-directory.md

 >
 {type="note"}

 The path entered in the __Working Directory__ field can be either absolute or relative to the [build checkout directory](build-checkout-directory.md).
-When using this option, all of the other paths should still be entered relative to the checkout directory.
+When using this option, all the other paths should still be entered relative to the checkout directory.

 <seealso>
         <category ref="concepts">